coop-deluxe/sm64coopdx/README.md

 ## Goal (accomplished)
 Create a mod for the PC port where multiple people can play online together.

 Unlike previous online attempts, this one synchronized enemies and events.
-This allows player to be interacting with the same world at the same time.
+This allows players to be interacting with the same world at the same time.

 ## Discord
 [https://discord.gg/TJVKHS4](https://discord.gg/TJVKHS4)